joejcollins/rhapsody-angel/queens/2025-bella.md

 ## 2025 Marked Queen

+2025-08-25 Put on a patty of MegaBee (which was made up from 50 g of MegaBee powder and thick syrup).
+Also put on a 330 g of Candipolline Gold to see if they would like that too.
+Also added thick syrup in a bowl and straw feeder.

 2025-08-22 Apiguard on, 10 days late.

 2025-08-22 Varroa slide out.
 Count 75.
 The slide was in for 5 days not 7, so the daily count is 15.
 The National Bee unit say that May to August: Multiply by 30.
 Giving 450.
 Treatment must happen before you reach 1000.